DaireNiC/WinstonBot/README.md

 ### Winston
 Winston is a polite, butler-esque chat bot who only want the best for you.
-Similar to Eliza he acts as psychotherapist, asking open ended questions, always getting the user to guide the conversation.
-He has a set of unique greetings and responses in keeping with his character, e.g Winston uses phrases such as "Tally-ho!", "Old chum" and "Salutations!".
+Similar to Eliza, he acts as psychotherapist.
+Winston asks open ended questions, always getting the user to guide the conversation.
+He also has a set of unique greetings and responses in keeping with his character.
+Winston uses phrases such as "Tally-ho!", "Old chum" and "Salutations!".

 ## Compilation